FTC Advisory Committee on Online Access and Security

 The great majority of the Committee believes that the best protection for the security of personal data would be achieved by combining elements from Options 2 and 4.
 (Of course, existing remedies would not be supplanted by this solution.)
 We therefore recommend a solution that includes the following principles:

-Rely on Existing Enforcement Options - Many of the options include the publication of the Web site's security procedures or its adherence to particular standards.
+Many of the options include the publication of the Website's security procedures or its adherence to particular standards.
 Such postings are subject to traditional FTC and state enforcement if the statements are false.
 It is also of course possible for consumers to bring their own actions for fraud, false statements, or underlying negligence in the handling of the data.

-Third-Party Audit or Other Assurance Requirements - Rely on independent auditors to ensure compliance with standards.
-This structure could require security standards to be verified by an external body and public disclosure of the findings.
+Rely on independent auditors to ensure compliance with standards.
+This structure could require security standards to be verified by an external body and could require public disclosure of the findings.
 This option would provide more flexibility and could adjust faster to the changing threat environment.
 It would, however, introduce an additional cost and overhead that may not be justified by all industries and for all levels of risk exposure.
 It would, on the other hand, introduce a neutral, objective assessment of a company's security infrastructure relative to its industry.